-Check out our wine pairings for this recipe!
+Check out our wine pairings to complement this dish!

 Chop the garlic and chili pepper into small pieces.
 (The amount of chili you add is a matter of preference.
 You can substitute dried red pepper flakes if necessary.)
 In a large skillet, fry the garlic and pepper in the olive oil until golden.
 Be careful not to burn the garlic.
 Puree the tomatoes and add them to the garlic and pepper.
 Cook for 30 minutes over low heat.
 Add salt to taste.